qiskit-community/lindbladmpo/docs/examples.md

 ## Generating an input file for simulations on a remote machine

 An important use case is to run the solver executable on a remote server (or cluster node) with an input file generated using the Python interface on a different machine.
-In this case, follow the steps below after generaring an inout file using the Python interface:
+In this case, follow the steps below after generaring an input file using the Python interface:
 * Update the paths inserted in the input file to be those relevant for target machine.
 * Run the solver from the command line on the target machine.
 The solver executable expects a single parameter in its command line, which is the string literal `input_file`, followed by a space and the file name of the input file.
-See the installation instructions for guaranteeing the proper multithreaded BLAS/LAPACK libraries are available.
+See the installation instructions for guaranteeing that the proper multithreaded BLAS/LAPACK libraries are available.
 * When the solver terminates, use the Python interface to load the output data files and plot the results.